NetComposer/nksip/README.md

 Please contribute with code, bug fixes, documentation fixes, testing with SIP devices or any other form.
 Use GitHub Issues and Pull Requests, forking this repository.

-Just make sure your code is dialyzer-friendly before summiting!!
+Just make sure your code is dialyzer-friendly before submitting!!